GATB/gatb-core/README.md

 * directory 'impl'      several implementations of the API

 --------------------------------------------------------------------------------
-# How to quickly create a project based on GATB-CORE ?
+# Quickly create a new GATB-TOOL software

+A GATB-TOOL is a new software relying upon GATB-CORE.

-You use GATB-CORE by creating a new tool project, with the following script:
+You use GATB-CORE to create a new tool project, with the following script:

     sh scripts/NewProject/NewProject.sh -d directory -n toolName

+where:

-where 'directory' is the directory where the project will be created and 'toolName' is the name of the project.
+    'directory' is the directory where the project will be created 'toolName' is the name of the project.

-The script will automatically creates the full path directory/toolName to deploy a self-contained tool.
+The script will automatically creates the full path 'directory/toolName' to deploy a self-contained tool.

 By default, the following part will be included in the project:

 * a CMakeLists.txt file used for building the project
 * a 'tools' directory holding a default source code using GATB-Core
 * a 'scripts' directory holding a script to automatically package the tool
 * an optional 'thirdparty' directory holding the gatb-core resources

 The 'thirdparty' directory is only available for tool created outside the GATB-Tools repository.

 Tools located within GATB-Tools rely on a common GATB-CORE sub-module already available in this repository.

 The directory where the project is created has no link to any external resources.
 You can therefore